slatedocs/slate/source/index.html.md

 # Authentication

-<aside class="warning">All the Authenticated API calls use POST method.
-Parameters are to be passed as JSON in the request body.
-Every request must contain a timestamp parameter of when the request was generated.</aside>
+<aside class="warning">Common Notes:<ul><li>All the Authenticated API calls use POST method.</li><li>Parameters are to be passed as JSON in the request body.</li><li>Every request must contain a timestamp parameter of when the request was generated.
+This timestamp is used to validate that the request is not a very old one (due to some lag in any layer) - the request is rejected with an appropriate error if this timestamp deviates too much from the server's time at which it is received to be processed.</li></ul></aside>

 > To authorize, use this code: